 The Company accounts for share-based awards, and similar equity instruments, granted to employees, non-employee directors, and consultants under the fair value method.
-Share-based compensation award types include stock options and restricted stock.
+Share-based compensation award types include stock options, restricted stock awards, and restricted stock units.
 The Company uses the Black-Scholes option pricing model to estimate the fair value of option awards on the measurement date, which generally is the date of grant.
-The expense is recognized over the requisite service period (usually the vesting period) for the estimated number of instruments for which service is expected to be rendered.
-The fair value of restricted stock units ("RSUs") is estimated based on the market value of the Company's common shares on the date of grant.
-The fair value of options granted to non-employees is estimated at the measurement date, which generally is the date of grant, using the Black-Scholes option pricing model.
+The fair value of restricted stock awards and restricted stock units is estimated based on the market value of the Company's common shares on the date of grant.

-Share-based compensation expense for options with graded vesting is recognized pursuant to an accelerated method.
-Share-based compensation expense for RSUs is recognized over the vesting period using the straight-line method.
+The cost of employee services received in exchange for an award of an equity instrument estimated fair value is recognized as expense on a straight-line basis over the requisite service period of the award.
 Share-based compensation expense for an award with performance conditions is recognized when the achievement of such performance conditions are determined to be probable.
 If the outcome of such performance condition is not determined to be probable or is not met, no compensation expense is recognized and any previously recognized compensation expense is reversed.
 Forfeitures are recognized in share-based compensation expense as they occur.